Nightwolf7570/RememberMe/README.md

 # RememberMe

-A Next.js web application designed to help with memory support by recognizing people and tracking conversations.
+A Next.js web application for memory support with face recognition.

 ## Features